G-Core/product-documentation/documentation/streaming-platform/video-hosting/upload-a-video-and-embed-it-to-your-app.md

 <img src="https://assets.gcore.pro/docs/streaming-platform/video-hosting/upload-a-video-and-embed-it-to-your-app/upload-video60.png" alt="" width="80%">

 If the video is requested over a direct link or from the website where you have inserted the iFrame code, all views will be counted for the statistics.
-To see it, go to the video settings (step 5) and click the "Statistics" tab.
+To see it go to the video settings (step 5) and click the "Statistics" tab.